 '''

-import os

-import sys

-2

 import numpy as np

-4

 from forces_simf import run_forces # Sim func from current dir

 from libensemble import Ensemble

 from libensemble.alloc_funcs.start_only_persistent import only_persistent_gens as alloc_f

 from libensemble.executors import MPIExecutor

+10

 from libensemble.gen_funcs.persistent_sampling import persistent_uniform as gen_f

-10
+11

 from libensemble.specs import AllocSpecs, ExitCriteria, GenSpecs, LibeSpecs, SimSpecs

-11

 12

-if name == "main":

 13

+name == "main":

+14

 Initialize MPI Executor

-14
+15

 exctr = MPIExecutor()

-15
+17

 Register simulation executable with executor

-17

 sim_app = os.path.join(os.getcwd(), "../forces_app/forces.x")

-18

 19

 if not os.path.isfile(sim_app):

-(continues on next page)
+21

+sys.exit("forces.x not found - please build first in ../forces_app dir")

+22

+23

+exctr.register_app(full_path=sim_app, app_name="forces")

+25

+Parse number of workers, comms type, etc. from arguments

+ensemble = Ensemble(parse_args=True, executor=exctr)

 '''

-''' sys.exit("forces.x not found - please build first in ../forces_app dir")

-exctr.register_app(full_path=sim_app, app_name="forces")

-Parse number of workers, comms type, etc. from arguments ensemble = Ensemble(parse_args=True, executor=exctr) '''

-We first instantiate our MPI Executor.
+On line 16, we instantiate our MPI Executor.

 Registering an application is as easy as providing the full file-path and giving it a memorable name.
 This Executor will later be used within our simulation function to launch the registered app.

-The last line above initializes the ensemble.
+On line 27, we initialize the ensemble.
 The parse_args parameter is used to read comms and nworkers from the command line.
-This sets the respective libE_specs options.
+This sets the respective libE specs options.

-Next, we will add basic configuration for the ensemble.
+Next, we add basic configuration for the ensemble.
 As one worker will run a persistent generator, we calculate the number of workers that need resources to run simulations.
 We also set sim_dirs_make so that a directory is created for each simulation.
 This helps organize output and also helps prevent workers from overwriting previous results.